crytic/building-secure-contracts/program-analysis/echidna/configuration.md

 ## Experimental or deprecated options

-There are some options in Echidna that are meant for advanced debugging and experimenting, or that have been deprecated.
+There are some options in Echidna that are meant for advanced debugging and experimenting.
 Those are listed below.

 ### `estimateGas`